rstacruz/rscss/Readme.md

 }
 ```

 **Selectors:** Prefer to use the `>` child selector whenever possible.
-This prevents bleeding through nested components, and performs better than child selectors.
+This prevents bleeding through nested components, and performs better than descendant selectors.

 ```scss
 .article-card {